danij/Forum/doc/Benchmark-Repository.md

 |Discussion tags/category|1 ..
 4|
 |Discussion tags/thread|1 ..
 4|

-> No IP or browser user-agent information has been included in the benhkmarks
+> No IP or browser user-agent information has been included in the benchmarks

 ## Results